mohsennasab/culvert-hydraulic-design-101/README.md

 * **What it is:** Free FHWA program that automates the inlet-control / outlet-control checks you just learned.
 * **Why it matters:** Pre-computer era = nomographs + trial-and-error; HY-8 now runs the equations instantly, tests multiple pipes, and plots performance curves.
 * **Demo outline:** enter site data → pick pipe size/shape → view headwater, outlet velocity, and roadway overtopping results → tweak and re-run.

-### 🎥 HY-8 Demo Video

-Watch a short tutorial where I walk you through modeling a culvert in HY-8 and interpreting its hydraulic behavior.

-_(Video coming soon — placeholder here)_

 ### Classroom Problem: Culvert Performance Analysis